hacsoc/lulu/README.md

 ## hubot-scripts

-With the split legacy/current availability of scripts for hubot, lulu makes use of both the current [external-scripts][external-scripts] and the legacy- but-available [hubot-scripts][hubot-scripts].
+With the dual legacy availability of scripts for hubot, lulu makes use of both the now-deprecated [external-scripts][external-scripts] and the legacy- but-available [hubot-scripts][hubot-scripts].
 Any bugs in these scripts should be properly reported to the appropriate maintainer (if none exists, why not take over?
 Easy, right? >.>).